 In this type of essay, there are generally two different points of view that spawn a third one, which combines elements of the original two.

 A riddle wrapped up inside a mystery inside an enigma — These questions will pose a question (a paradox or unexplained phenomenon) and then present possible answers/explanations.
 The controversy in the passage will revolve around the explanation (and so will the questions).
 The main point will be easy to spot: It’s the answer to the question.

 These passages will revolve around an event or an example or something happening, with a discussion of what it means or what can be discerned from it.

 Cause and Effect

 In the passages you’ll see a structure revolving around something causing something else and explanations for this causal relationship.
-Cause and Effect is a major topic in the Logical Reasoning section, as well.
+Cause and Effect is a major topic in the Critical Reasoning section, as well.
 It’s covered in this section.

 These passages will revolve around the classification of something.
 Either it can be classified in one category, or another.

 The basic unit of every passage is the paragraph.
 We’ll review how to deconstruct them in the next lesson.